 This post is a cry for help.
 You see, I started to refinish the trim in the living room of the Cross House.
 I have done this many many many times previously over the decades and have never encountered what I did the other day.
 All my woodwork has an alligatored finish.
 And it has…Continue Reading

 I have a wood mystery.
 Take a look at the image below: NOTE: when I took the image I had not finished stripping off the old finish.
 It now looks much neater.
 Look at the gouges.
 They mystify me.
 If I were to toss out a guess I would say that my trim…Continue Reading

 Two posts previously I was freakin’ out man.
 Now I am chillin’, man.
 This was my concern two posts previously: ABOVE: I had started to refinish the trim and ended up with wood WAY lighter than I had intended.
 So, yea, FREAK OUT!
 After some most excellent advice from readers and friends, I did this:…Continue Reading

 One day I pulled up the 1970s vinyl flooring in the Cross House kitchen.
 Under was 1950s flooring.
 I pulled that up.
 Under was a thin layer of Masonite-type boards.
 I laboriously pulled all that up.
 Under was…wow.
 Wild!
 Weird!
-ABOVE: The 1930s linoleum flooring in the kitchen of the Cross House.
-There…Continue Reading
+ABOVE: The very first layer of linoleum in the kitchen of the Cross House,…Continue Reading

 So, continuing the Great Wood Refinishing Drama!
 I think (hope) the drama is now over.
 I think.
 I hope.
 Today I finished one section: I used denatured alcohol to “liquify” the original shellac on all the door trim.
 You can see the result at the top, horizontal piece of trim.
 Then I used…Continue Reading